akka/akka/akka-docs/src/main/paradox/typed/distributed-data.md

 All data is held in memory, which is another reason why it is not intended for *Big Data*.

-When a data entry is changed the full state of that entry may be replicated to other nodes if it doesn't support [delta-CRDT](#delta-crdt).
+When a data entry is changed the full state of that entry may be replicated to other nodes if it doesn't support @ref:[delta-CRDT](#delta-crdt).
 The full state is also replicated for delta-CRDTs, for example when new nodes are added to the cluster or when deltas could not be propagated because of network partitions or similar problems.
 This means that you cannot have too large data entries, because then the remote message size will be too large.